DHCSSza/escalator-sadilar/content/post/2024/02/Cosima_Meyer/index.md

   - EMPOWER
 ---

 Today our spotlight shines on Cosima Meyer.
-Cosima is a senior data scientist at the IBM and member of R-Ladies.
+Cosima is a senior data scientist at IBM and member of R-Ladies.

 ## In short
 ---